lukaCvitanovic/Obisdian/RaaS Cron Jobs Rework Implementation.md

 - [ ] Add metadata to entries
 	- [ ] Add date spans
 	- [ ] Add total number of entries for that date span
+- [ ] Make the service log the invoice number
+	-

 ## Robustness Criteria
 - [ ] Handle the long execution that goes into the next execution run
 	- Make it so that the cron counter is not set to new number, but rather the new number is added to the current cron counter number
-		- If there are no errors all the messages will eventually be processed
+		- If there are no errors all the messages will eventually be processed as long as we ask for message